hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 ###Centralized Logging {#centralized-logging}

-Centralized logging is based on Logstash, Elasticsearch, and Kinbana Dashboard which is deployed in the UnderCloud server.
+Centralized logging is based on Logstash, Elasticsearch, and Kinbana Dashboard which is deployed in the Undercloud server.

-Centralized logging helps the administrator triage and troubleshoot the distributed Cloud deployment from the UnderCloud.
+Centralized logging helps the administrator triage and troubleshoot the distributed Cloud deployment from the Undercloud.
 Now, the user is not required to access the  several remote server (ssh) to view the individual log files.

 ###Monitoring {#monitoring}

-The Administrator can monitor availability of all hosts and services in the OverCloud using the Icinga Monitoring server deployed in the UnderCloud.
+The Administrator can monitor availability of all hosts and services in the Overcloud using the Icinga Monitoring server deployed in the Undercloud.

 System and service health checks are based on the **check_mk** framework.
 Health checks are executed locally on each node, and their results are sent over to the central Icinga server, thereby distributing the processing and allowing the Icinga server to scale up.
 When new nodes are added to the cloud, they are automatically discovered and monitored.

+For more information refer [Monitoring](/helion/openstack/ga/services/object/swift/Monitor-cluster/)

 ###Add, remove and replace nodes {#add-remove-replace-nodes}